OpenCTI-Platform/docs/docs/usage/filters.md

 Since OpenCTI 5.12, the OpenCTI platform uses a new filter format called `FilterGroup`, that must be used in API calls.
 The `FilterGroup` model enables to do complex filters imbrication with different boolean operators, which extends greatly the filtering capabilities in every parts of the platform.

-The new format can be described as below:
+The new format used internally by OpenCTI and exposed through its API, can be described as below:

 ```ts
 // filter formats in OpenCTI >= 5.12